Lucky the Banker mascotLTB

 A company needs to raise $400 million and is deciding between an equity offering and a debt offering.
 Its stock is currently trading at an all-time high, and interest rates have recently increased significantly.
 What would an investment banker most likely recommend?

-- BAn equity offering because the high stock price minimizes dilution, and rising interest rates make debt more expensive✓ Correct answer
+2. BEquity offering: high stock price lowers dilution and rates make debt costly✓ Correct answer

 Explanation